saurabhwebdev/MineScheduler/CANVA_VIDEO_GUIDE.md

 - "Automated Conflict Resolution"

 **Voiceover/Text**:
-*"Automatically schedule tasks, track equipment status in real-time, and resolve conflicts before they happen."*
+*"Automatically schedule tasks with intelligent algorithms that optimize your workforce allocation.
+Track equipment status in real-time across your entire fleet, and resolve scheduling conflicts before they happen with smart notifications and automated recommendations that keep your operations running smoothly."*

 **Canva Instructions**:
 - Use calendar template or create grid with Canva shapes